HISPlayer/UnityMacOS-SDK/setup-guide.md

-# Setup Guide
+# QuickStart Guide
-Through this guide, you will be introduced to the basic steps for setting up the playback.
+Getting started with HISPlayer consists of implementing the following steps:

+1. Import and configure package

+      1.1.
+Import package

+      1.2.
+Configure Unity for MacOS

+2. Create your own sample

+    2.1 Setup HISPlayer Manager

+    2.2 Attach Unity Resources

+    2.3 Configure HISPlayer Properties

+    2.4 Build and Run

+It's also possible to import the [HISPlayer Sample](/import-sample.md) after completing step 1.
+The sample is a comprehensive example scene using the HISPlayerSDK to help demonstrate features like play, pause, seek, etc.

-## Import Package
+## 1.1 Import Package
 Importing the package is the same as importing other normal packages in Unity.
 Select the package of HISPlayer SDK and import it.

 **Assets > Import Package > Custom Package**